ucb-rit/slurm-banking-plugins/README.md

 For example, if I push a tag `v0.1.0`, it will build releases for the code at that point.
 There is a GitHub action to build using Docker for CentOS 6 and CentOS 7.
 In each of these, you may specify the version of Slurm to compile against in the "Compile plugins" stage by changing the tag to checkout of the Slurm source code.
-The GitHub actions are in [.github/workflows](./.github/workflows).
+The GitHub Actions are in [.github/workflows](./.github/workflows).
 In this example, it's using `slurm-18-08-7-1` in the CentOS 6 build environment:

     - name: Compile plugins